Last Updated on March 22, 2021 by Shaun Snapp

 We are covering what very disappointing outcomes from Big Data/AI projects are.

 The concept was that everyone would worry about making sense of the data later after they had already invested in a significant way into their data lakes and Big Data infrastructure and tools.
-This was a great way to get Big Data projects funded.
-IBM and Accenture, and everyone else that could make money on this was very much in favor of their clients, hiring them to do this.
+This was a great way to get favored.
+IBM and Accenture, and everyone else that could make money on this were very much in favor of their clients, hiring them to do this.

 But now the bill is coming due.
 And the argument is that we have a “data science gap.”